esmini/esmini/EnvironmentSimulator/Applications/odrviewer/readme.txt

       Show version and quit

 Additional OSG graphics options:
-  --clear-color <color>         Set the background color of the viewer in the form "r,g,b[,a]" --screen <num>                Set the screen to use when multiple screens are present --window <x y w h>            Set the position (x,y) and size (w,h) of the viewer window --borderless-window <x y w h> Set the position(x, y) and size(w, h) of a borderless viewer window
+  --clear-color <color>                      Set the background color of the viewer in the form "r,g,b[,a]" --screen <num>                             Set the screen to use when multiple screens are present --window <x y w h>                         Set the position x, y and size w, h of the viewer window. -1 -1 -1 -1 for fullscreen.
+  --borderless-window <x y w h>              Set the position x, y and size w, h of a borderless viewer window. -1 -1 -1 -1 for fullscreen.
+  --SingleThreaded                           Run application and all graphics tasks in one single thread.

 For a complete list of OSG options and environment variables, see here: https://github.com/esmini/esmini/blob/master/docs/osg_options_and_env_variables.txt